Our projects

 GNHRE-UNEP School for Human Rights and the Environment

-The Global Network for Human Rights and the Environment (GNHRE) and the United Nations Environment Programme (UNEP) will host their third annual online Summer/Winter School on Environmental and Human Rights from 11-15 September 2023.
-This year the Summer/Winter School will focus on the theme Transformations and Transitions.
+The Global Network for Human Rights and the Environment (GNHRE) and the United Nations Environment Programme (UNEP) host an annual School for Human Rights and the Environment.
 The School is held in collaboration with the University of Southampton Law School and with the ongoing support of the One Ocean Hub.

 The Environmental Rights Review